Carldsky/Project-Task-Manager/README.md

 # 📝 Task Management Web Application (XP-Based)

 A lightweight task management web application inspired by **To DO From Microsoft**, built using **Vue** and developed with the **Extreme Programming (XP)** methodology.
-This app allows users to create, view, edit, delete, Mark, and real-time validation and persistent storage.
+This app allows users to create, view, edit, delete, Mark, and real-time validation and persistent storage, and priority low to high and Status TO DO, In Progress, Done.

 ---